BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] User can navigate to settings/profile page
+- [ ] User can navigate to settings/profile page (page exists at /dashboard/profile but is empty)
-- [ ] User can view current first name, last name, email
+- [ ] User can view current first name, last name, email (NOT IMPLEMENTED)
-- [ ] User can edit first name and last name
+- [ ] User can edit first name and last name (NOT IMPLEMENTED)
-- [ ] User can view current household name
+- [ ] User can view current household name (NOT IMPLEMENTED)
-- [ ] User can edit household name
+- [ ] User can edit household name (NOT IMPLEMENTED)
-- [ ] User can view current country, currency, date format, theme
+- [ ] User can view current country, currency, date format, theme (NOT IMPLEMENTED)
-- [ ] User can edit country, currency, date format, theme
+- [ ] User can edit country, currency, date format, theme (NOT IMPLEMENTED)
-- [ ] Changes are validated before saving
+- [ ] Changes are validated before saving (NOT IMPLEMENTED)
-- [ ] User sees success message on successful save
+- [ ] User sees success message on successful save (NOT IMPLEMENTED)
-- [ ] User sees error messages if validation fails
+- [ ] User sees error messages if validation fails (NOT IMPLEMENTED)
-- [ ] Changes are immediately reflected throughout the app
+- [ ] Changes are immediately reflected throughout the app (NOT IMPLEMENTED)
-- [ ] Changing currency may trigger a warning about existing data
+- [ ] Changing currency may trigger a warning about existing data (NOT IMPLEMENTED)

 **Maybe App Reference:**